JFA000/Anime-Analysis-Tool/readme.md

 # Project Description

 The Anime Synopsis Similarity Checker is a Python program that allows users to find the most similar anime titles based on their synopses using cosine similarity.
 It uses a dataset with anime titles and their respective synopses to perform the similarity check.
-The Anime Analysis is ...
-#TODO: Add more details about the Anime Analysis program.
+The Anime Analysis is Python program that creates an analysis about the animes on the csv files, showing averages and creating plots for visualization

 ## Usage
 The program has two three parts: dataset preparation, similarity checking and analysis.
 To use the program, first, download the scripts and the database and put them in the same folder.
 Then, execute the python script `prepare_dataset.py` to create the database so the program can work with it.
 This is a one-time process.